Frequently Asked Questions

 How much time should I devote to studying?
 A month, 2 months?

 Most candidates take 2-3 months to prepare.
-Click here for a list of resources, practice tests and to purchase the CNOR Exam Study Guide.
+Click here for a list of resources including the CNOR Candidate Handbook, CNOR Study Plan, and other exam preparation items.

 Are practice questions found on the CCI products on the actual exam?

 No. All of our test preparation products are intended to be a preview to the type of questions that will be asked, and to provide you references and rationale for future study.
 None of these questions will appear on the exam.